tkikawa/WAGASCI-BabyMIND-MC/README.md

 GEANT4 simulation code for WAGASCI+BabyMIND at J-PARC ========

-This is the GEANT4 Monte Calro simulation code for WAGASCI project at J-PARC.
+This is the GEANT4 Monte Carlo simulation code for WAGASCI project at J-PARC.
 All the detector components, WAGASCI, Proton Module, Side MRD and Baby-MIND, are included.